plicease/Alt-Alien-FFI-system/README.md

 It will NOT attempt to download or install libffi.
 If you need that, then install the original [Alien::FFI](https://metacpan.org/pod/Alien::FFI) instead.

+# CAVEATS

+[Test::Alien](https://metacpan.org/pod/Test::Alien) is now part of [Alien::Build](https://metacpan.org/pod/Alien::Build), so if you need to run the tests, the prereqs aren't that much lighter than the real [ALien::FFI](https://metacpan.org/pod/ALien::FFI), so you should consider:

+- do your own testing
+- skip tests
+- switch to the real Alien::FFI

 # SEE ALSO

 - [Alt](https://metacpan.org/pod/Alt)